rancher/docs/content/rancher/v2.x/en/cluster-admin/tools/istio/setup/enable-istio-in-namespace/_index.md

 > **Prerequisite:** To enable Istio in a namespace, the cluster must have Istio enabled.

 1. In the Rancher UI, go to the cluster view.
 Click the **Projects/Namespaces** tab.
-1. Go to the namespace where you want to enable the Istio sidecar auto injection and click the **Ellipsis (...).**
+1. Go to the namespace where you want to enable the Istio sidecar auto injection and click the **&#8942;.**
 1. Click **Edit.**
 1. In the **Istio sidecar auto injection** section, click **Enable.**
 1. Click **Save.**